NLFA 9-MAN TACKLE RULES

 2) The HOME Team will wear a DARK jersey/uniform, while the AWAY team wears the WHITE jersey/uniform.

-3) Teams must consist of at least 16 players with a maximum roster of 25 players.
+3) Teams must consist of at least 16 players with a maximum roster of 25 active players.

 V. EQUIPMENT

-1) Players must wear a helmet, shoulder pads, and cleats; however, cleats with exposed metal are not allowed.
+1) Players must wear a helmet, shoulder pads (must be covered by jersey), socks/leg coverings (must extend to the bottom of the knees), and cleats; however, cleats with exposed metal are not allowed.

 2) Players must remove all watches, earrings, and any other jewelry that the officials deem hazardous.